Ujjwal-SN/Tantric/articles/autobiography.md

-hey ak see i did it what shit are you talking fhdskcmck
+hey ak see i did it what shit are you talking fhdskcmck see you.idiot